Metz Cathedral: Timeline of construction

+Pope John Paul II celebrated Mass in the cathedral on 10 October 1988, during his apostolic journey to France.

 Exterior

 Metz Cathedral is a Rayonnant Gothic edifice built of the local yellow Jaumont limestone.
 As in French Gothic architecture, the building is compact, with slight projection of the transepts and subsidiary chapels.
 However, it displays singular, distinctive characteristics in both its ground plan and architecture compared to most other cathedrals.
 Because of the topography of the Moselle valley in Metz, the common west–east axis of the ground plan could not be applied and the church is oriented north-northeast.
 Moreover, unlike the French and German Gothic cathedrals having three portals surmounted by a rose window and two large towers, this one has a single porch at its western front.
 The entrance is to the side of the building through another portal placed at the south-western side of the narthex, avoiding the usual alignment of the entrance with the choir.

 The nave is supported by flying buttresses and culminates at 41.41 m high, making it one of the highest naves in the world.
 The height of the nave is contrasted by the relatively low height of the aisles at 14.3 m high, reinforcing the sensation of height of the nave.
 This feature permitted the architects to create large, tall expanses of stained glass.
 Throughout its history the cathedral has been subjected to architectural and ornamental modifications with successive additions of Neoclassical and Neogothic elements.